ehmatthes/intro_programming/README.md

 After this, you should see a .html file for each .ipynb file in the `notebooks` directory.
 These html files are ignored by git for this project.
 If you want to build your own custom site based off of this project, look at the source for `/scripts/build_html_pages.sh`.
 It should be fairly straightforward to see how the html pages are built, and you should be able to customize your own html output.

+#### View your html pages
+To view your html pages, you need to start a server in the intro_programming/notebooks directory, and then access the pages locally:

+    $ cd /srv/intro_programming/intro_programming/notebooks
+    $ python -m SimpleHTTPServer

+Then go to [http://localhost:8000](http://localhost:8000), and you should see the index page.
+By the way, if you are using an index page with social plugins, you can see all the people who have accidentally tweeted or shared a local development version of their project. :)

 ### Editing Python 2.7 examples

 To edit the Python 2 examples in some of the notebooks, it is helpful to have a separate virtualenv that is built using Python 2.7.
 The steps to set up this virtualenv are identical to the steps above, except